haramori/rhme3/Challenges/It's_a_Kind_of_Magic_solution_1.md

 	# Step 1: Load mask into input buffer.
 	pt1 = [0x00 for a in range(16)]
-	#pt1[8] = 0x01  # Setting any bit in pt will swap the state of the corresponding bit in the result, indicating XOR.
+	# Setting any bit in pt will swap the state of the corresponding bit in the result.
+	# This indicates/confirms that XOR is used to add the mask to the input.
+	#pt1[8] = 0x01
 	ct = enc(pt1)

 	# Step 2: Leak input buffer.